thatlarrypearson/vehicle-telemetry-system/README-location.md

 ## Features

+There are two versions of this.
+The **current** supported version uses [**Adafruit Ultimate GPS with USB - 99 channel w/10 Hz updates**](https://www.adafruit.com/product/4279).
+The original version works uses [NEO-M8T GNSS TIMING HAT for Raspberry Pi, Single-Satellite Timing, Concurrent Reception of GPS, Beidou, Galileo, GLONASS](https://www.waveshare.com/neo-m8t-gnss-timing-hat.htm).

+I switched to the Adafruit version because I was experiencing problems with the original version not getting a fix, even under open skies.
+It was simpler to replace than debug what I suspect was a hardware issue.

 - Logs location data to file
-- Works with a chip set family ([u-blox]((https://www.u-blox.com)) supporting GPS, GLONASS, Galileo and BeiDou Global Navigation Satellite Systems (GNSS)

 - Works with large family of GNSS enabling multiple constellations of satellites transmitting positioning and timing data
 - Works with Python 3.10 and newer
 - Raspberry Pi 4/5 hardware and Raspberry Pi OS target environment

+### Current Supported Version

+- Uses [GlobalTop MT3339](https://learn.adafruit.com/adafruit-ultimate-gps/downloads) chip set packaged by [CD Technology](https://www.cdtop-tech.com/products/pa1616d)

+### Original Version

+- Uses ([u-blox]((https://www.u-blox.com)) supporting GPS, GLONASS, Galileo and BeiDou Global Navigation Satellite Systems (GNSS) chip set families

 ## Target System

 Raspberry Pi 4 or 5 with 4 GB RAM (or more) and with a 32 GB (or more) SD card.

 ## Target GPS Hardware

+### Original Version Target GPS Hardware

 Devices supporting USB or **RS-232**/**UART** interfaces made from **u-blox 8** or **u-blox M8** or newer GPS receiver chip sets are required for this application.  **u-blox** devices support the **UBX** protocol in addition to the **NMEA** protocol.
 UBX is used for device configuration.  **NMEA** is used to decode **NMEA** location data.
 The libraries used to support this application are bilingual.
 That is, the libraries speak both **UBX** and **NMEA**.